hgruber/zabbix-d3js-widgets/README.md

 timeSeries
 ==========
 timeSeries is a widget to diplay timeseries data from zabbix in a simple to use graph.
 Intuitive scrolling and panning is provided in realtime doing api calls in the background.
+When zooming out for several days a trends.get api call is used to receive data in lower detail.

 triggerTable
 ============